sailfishos-chum/qt5/README.md

 ## Dependencies

-To avoid conflict with the system-provided dependencies, we cannot rely on RPM automatic dependencies handling for libraries and have to specify them manually.
+To avoid conflict with the system-provided dependencies, we cannot rely on RPM automatic dependencies handling for libraries or apps and have to specify them manually.

 Reason for manual dependencies handling is simple: libraries with the same name are provided by system-installed and new Qt.
 For example,